Links on Android Authority may earn us a commission. Learn more.

 How to download a .vcf file of your contacts:

 - On your iPhone, go to your Settings and then tap on your profile at the top.

-- Tap iCloud and toggle on Contacts.
+- Tap iCloud, go into Show All, and toggle on Contacts.
 Your contacts will upload to Apple’s cloud services shortly.